Get up to speed on negative gearing

 But in everyday terms, it describes a situation where the costs of holding an income-producing asset are greater than the income that asset brings in.
 In investment terms, “gearing” means using borrowed money to make an investment, so an investment becomes “negatively geared” when the income it brings in is less than the interest and other costs of holding it.

-As well as property, the term can also apply to shares and other investments.
-Because Australia’s personal tax system generally taxes net income, a negatively geared investor can usually deduct investment losses against other income, such as salary and wages.
+Because Australia’s personal tax system generally taxes net income, a negatively geared investor has historically been able to deduct investment losses against other income, such as salary and wages.

 For example:

-• Someone might buy an investment property that brings in $30,000 a year in rent
+• Someone might buy an investment property that brings in $30,000 a year in rent.

 • But its costs $38,000 a year to hold the property once interest and other deductible expenses are counted.